PragueTravel Guide

 Although Prague is a small capital city, there are countless tourist attractions.
 The best part is that its attractions are within walking distance.
 The city is divided into numbered districts to help visitors find their way around.

 Malá Strana (Little Quarter in District 1) is one of the the ideal areas to stay for all travellers who want to be in the centre of historical Prague and enjoy a laid-back, quiet atmosphere.
-It’s perfect for romantic vacations and quiet city breaks and is just a few minutes’ walk from the landmark Old Town Square.
+It’s perfect for romantic holidays and quiet city breaks and is just a few minutes’ walk from the landmark Old Town Square.
 It’s on the Prague Castle side of the Vltava River, so you’ll be close to the famous ninth-century Gothic cathedral.

 Hilton Old Town will have you positioned perfectly to explore.
 Possible accommodation options include the K+K Hotel Central Prague, which has a suitably romantic Bohemian feel.